SeeedDocument/Wio_Link/Wio Link.md

 ![](https://github.com/SeeedDocument/Wio_Link/raw/master/image/Wio%20link%20control%20led%20strip.png)

 You can also specific which part of the strip be lighted and give a special color to it, or even make like blink in rainbow mode.
-A lot of amazing functions are waitting for your exploration!
+A lot of amazing functions are waiting for your exploration!

 # Resource